ViralTexts/vrt-clusters/clusters/Wilmington_-_White_Government_Union_Constitution.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-government upon the ijeople.
-This matter is in the bands of the
-white people, who are in the major!
 tv.
 As has been stated, our State is
 the only community in the world,
 with a majority of white voters,